 Each exam paper (including multiple choice questions format) must include:

-- If a school wishes to allow a dictionary they should stipulate An English Language dictionary is permitted or A Bilingual dictionary is permitted.
+- If a school wishes to allow a dictionary they should stipulate under the appropriate heading An English Language dictionary is permitted or A Bilingual dictionary is permitted

 - Where a particular exam paper is not to be made available to students after the exam, this must be indicated clearly on the front.

-* If materials are necessary to complete the paper, schools are asked to indicate if they would like Exams & Progress to supply these or if they are intending to provide these directly to the examination room themselves.
-A note indicating either option should be attached to the paper at the time of submission to Exams & Progress.
+* If materials are necessary to complete the paper, schools are asked to indicate if they would like the Exams & Progress team to supply these or if they are intending to provide these directly to the examination room themselves.
+A note indicating either option should be attached to the paper at the time of submission to the Exams & Progress team.

-A template is available for standard exam papers.
+A template is available for standard (White) exam papers.